Newborn Baby Massage Guide

 In the first few weeks, use slow and positive strokes, not spending too much time on one area.
 Newborn babies may find their senses over-stimulated and most will seek solace in the arms of their parents for the first few weeks and some may just want a gentle stroke down their backs, over their clothes.

 Check you have enough oil on your hands before you start.
+Always keep things you need ready and around you before you start your massage routine.
 Begin on the legs with a newborn because it is an area that is usually accepted by babies.
 Downward strokes are more relaxing.

 Legs - Milking

 With one hand, gently hold your baby’s ankle.
 Place your other hand at the top of your baby’s thigh, molding it around the leg, then slide it to the ankle.
 Repeat with firm yet gentle rhythmic strokes, one hand after the other.

 Babies usually love having their feet massaged.
 Watch your baby’s reactions in case of sensitivity.
 A little foot massage can have a positive effect on the whole body.